Spaghetti alla Nerano is a mouth watering pasta dish that has inspired and thrilled diners around the world.

 Why you'll love this recipe

-- Simple ingredients - fresh zucchini, cheeses and spaghetti are all ingredients that are easy to find or substitute with very good results.
+- Simple ingredients – fresh zucchini, cheeses, and spaghetti- are easy to find or substitute with very good results.
+While zucchini are in season, you should make my Italian Zucchini Fritters.
+They’re so good!

 - Flavor - the sweetness of young zucchini combined with the cheesy, tasty sauce is perfectly balanced and so satisfying.

-- Family friendly - everyone from children to adults alike will enjoy the flavor of Spaghetti alla Nerano.
-There are not many diners who’ll be able to resist the creaminess of the sauce and the mild but tasty flavor.
+- Family-friendly – everyone from children to adults alike will enjoy the flavor of Spaghetti alla Nerano.
+Not many diners will be able to resist the creaminess of the sauce and the mild but tasty flavor.

 Ingredients

-While this may seem like a simple zucchini pasta recipe, it's choosing these particular ingredients (plus the cooking method) that set it apart from the rest.
-However, there are a few possible substitutions and variations that also produce great results!
+While this may seem like a simple zucchini pasta recipe, choosing these particular ingredients (plus the cooking method) sets it apart from the rest.
+However, a few possible substitutions and variations also produce great results!

-- Spaghetti - You’ll notice the difference if you buy better quality, durum wheat dried spaghetti, especially for a recipe that is as simple as this one.
+- Spaghetti – You’ll notice the difference if you buy better quality durum wheat, dried spaghetti, especially for a recipe that is as simple as this one.
 That doesn’t mean more expensive.
 Look for pasta that has the words “bronze die” on the pack.
-This will mean that the pasta has been extruded through traditional bronze plates which create a slightly rough texture on the pasta.
-It’s this texture that allows the pasta to “grab” the sauce.
+This means that the pasta has been extruded through traditional bronze plates, creating a slightly rough texture.
+This texture allows the pasta to “grab” the sauce.

-- Zucchini - Choose young, small zucchini that have smooth and shiny skin this will indicate freshness.
+- Zucchini – Choose young, small zucchini that have smooth and shiny skin.
+This will indicate freshness.
 Older, large zucchini aren’t good for this recipe because they’ll be too bitter.
-Save them making Stuffed Zucchini with ricotta.
+Save them to make my Stuffed Zucchini with ricotta.

-- Provolone Cheese - The traditional cheese for spaghetti alla nerano is provolone del Monaco but this is difficult to find outside of Italy.
+- Provolone Cheese – The traditional cheese for spaghetti alla nerano is provolone del Monaco, but it is difficult to find outside Italy.
 I use an authentic Italian aged provolone “piccante” which is not spicy but very tasty rather than sweet and mild.
 Check below for other options.

 - Parmigiano Reggiano Cheese - Also known as Parmesan cheese.
 Purchase a block of cheese that you can grate at home.